Bakoroba/smart_contract_joint_savings_account/README.md

 # Smart contract joint savings account
 The objective is to create a smart contract that will use ether management functions to implement a financial institution’s requirements for providing the features of the joint savings account.
-These features will consist of the ability to deposit and withdraw funds from the account
+These features will consist of the ability to deposit and withdraw funds from the account.
-# Tasks
+## Tasks
 - Create a Joint Savings Account Contract in Solidity
 - Compile and Deploy Your Contract in the JavaScript VM
 - Interact with Your Deployed Smart Contract

-# Testing the App
+## Testing the App

 1. Define the authorized Ethereum address
 - Compile and deploy